Learn About ADHD Medication Options

 For adults and children that live with ADHD, medication can be a vital component when looking at treatment options.
-Medications can only be prescribed by a licensed psychologist after a diagnosis of ADHD has been declared.
+Medications can only be prescribed by a licensed physician after a diagnosis of ADHD has been declared.
 While medication doesn’t cure ADHD, it can help ease the symptoms and better manage the everyday life of an individual who lives with ADHD.

 Types of Medication to Help Manage ADHD